gosmos/restful/README.md

 Google App Engine
 -----------------

 Library is fully GAE-compatible.
-There are two things to pay attention to:
+There are few things to pay attention to:
- 1. Invoking *http.ListenAndServe()* is not allowed on GAE.
+ 1. Invoking *http.ListenAndServe* is not allowed on GAE.
+    Use *http.Handle()* or *http.HandleFunc* instead.
- 2. Using package *main* is prohibited.
+ 2. Using package *main* and declaring *main()* function is prohibited.
+    Create router in *init()* function of another package or as a global variable.

 Consult [official GAE docs](
 https://developers.google.com/appengine/docs/go/gettingstarted/helloworld)